StefanoIncardone/kaylang/IDEAS.md

 let codes: int[19] = [
     2 = 5, # element at index 2 will contain the value 5
     0 = 9,
-    3..18 = 3, # elements from index 3 to index 18 will contain the value 3
+    3..18 = 3, # items from index 3 to index 18 will contain the value 3
     42 = 7, # error, out of bounds
 ];
 ```